iuripaiva/word-counter/README.md

-# word-counter
+# Word Counter
-Website made to count words in texts.
+Simple website, made to count words in texts.

+## Languages used

+- HTML
+- CSS
+- JavaScript